 - Drive upto the monastery.
 Follow the road as far as you can into Palaiokastritsa and you will reach a hill.

 Love this?
-Explore the entire list of things to do in Palaiokastritsa before you plan your trip.
+Explore the entire list of places to visit in Palaiokastritsa before you plan your trip.

 Fancy a good night's sleep after a tiring day?
 Check out where to stay in Palaiokastritsa and book an accommodation of your choice.